 1. Finding inspiration

-Firstly we decide on a destination, a high priority selection from our bucket list is generally the seed for each trip.
-We are currently eyeing off Hawaii!
-I also find the visual nature of Instagram and Pinterest makes them fun platforms for seeking inspiration and tools for researching destinations and experiences.
+First, decide on a destination.
+A high-priority selection from our ENORMOUS bucket list is generally the seed for each of our trips.
+I also find the visual nature of Instagram and Pinterest make them fun platforms for seeking inspiration and tools for researching destinations and experiences.
+Think about the movies you’ve watched or books you’ve read–was there some setting that captured your imagination?

 2. Geography and timing

-If we are dancing around multiple ideas, we start to narrow it down by proximity and time.
+If you are dancing around multiple ideas, start to narrow it down by proximity and time.
 For example, seasonal experiences such as cherry blossoms in Japan or swimming with whale sharks in Mexico require certain timing.
-Furthermore, as ex-pats, we try to wisely use our current location as a base to explore the surrounding region while we are geographically in short reach.
+Furthermore, as expats, we try to wisely use our current location as a base to explore the surrounding region while we are geographically in short reach.

 3. Generate a “must-see” list